• Skip to primary navigation

 Ingredients

 • Barbecue sauce - Use your favorite barbecue sauce to dress the chicken.
 One of our favorite bbq sauces is Stubb's because they do not use artificial flavors or colors.
+However, you can use any sauce you want.
+You can also use a homemade sauce if you have time to make it.

 • Kosher salt - Enhances the barbecue flavors.